 Activating the SCORM Debug API

 To activate this functionality, access your platform as a Superadmin.
 Then, reach the Admin Menu from the gear icon in the left sidebar.
-From the Admin Menu, select the Advanced Settings option, then reach the Advanced tab.
+From the Admin Menu, select the Advanced Settings option, then reach the Advanced Options tab.
 In this tab, flag the Enable debug for SCORM API option in the SCORM section.

 Debugging a SCORM Package in your Platform